 11. Keep The Music Coming – Keep Your Music Marketing Plan Momentum Up!

-A music marketing plan these days is about consistent releasing.
+A music marketing plan these days is about consistent waterfall-style releasing.
 Spotify recommends a new release every 4-6 weeks and we do too.
 It is a singles world, after all.
 Releasing singles and videos will keep fans engaged consistently.
 This is what you should strive to accomplish.
 You also want to submit each new track for playlisting consideration both through Spotify and SubmitHub.

 Create Alternate Versions of Tracks

 Get a DJ to remix one of your songs.
 This does not have to be a famous DJ.
-Choose someone who is familiar with what’s trending on submithub or has worked with an artist you love.
+Choose someone familiar with what’s trending on submithub or has worked with an artist you love.

 Or take a page from Nirvana and release an album of stripped-down “unplugged” versions of your studio tracks.
 This is a great way to show a different side of the band and appeal to potential new listeners within the acoustic genre.